Roller coaster riders rescued from 205-foot drop amid mechanical issues

 Photos posted on social media show park staff leading the riders down a steep set of stairs, gripping a handrail.
 All passengers appeared uninjured.

-When the Magnum XL-200 debuted in 1989, it was awarded a Guinness World Record for being the world's tallest roller coaster, the first to top the 200 feet in height.
-Cedar Point, which calls itself the roller coaster capital of the world, has beat its own record twice since then, most recently with the Top Thrill Dragster, which was closed after repeated issues.
+When the Magnum XL-200 debuted in 1989, it was awarded a Guinness World Record for being the world's tallest roller coaster, the first to top 200 feet in height.
+Cedar Point, which calls itself the roller coaster capital of the world, has beaten its own record twice since then, most recently with the 420-foot-tall Top Thrill Dragster, which was closed after repeated issues.

 A video shared by Ohio amusement park shows a view of the Lake Erie shoreline visible from Magnum XL-200's first drop.
 "If it's a clear day, you might be able to see the coast of Canada on the horizon," Cedar Point claims on its website.